- About Us

 - Genotype test: This test checks to see which of the six hepatitis C genotypes you have.
 A genotype is a type of hep C.

-The RNA, viral load and genotype tests are all done at the same time.
+The PCR, viral load and genotype tests are all done at the same time.
 Other tests might be done to show how your liver is working.
 These include: liver function tests, a biopsy and an ultrasound.

 When results are positive from the hepatitis C screening test, additional testing to measure hepatitis C RNA is required.
-Hep C RNA testing is a measure of active virus detected in the blood.
+Hep C PCR testing is a measure of active virus detected in the blood.
 Depending upon the result, this test may be repeated after 3 months.

 Most test results should return approximately one week after testing.
 The clinic will ask you to return for the results.
 If you are unable to return, the clinic can make other arrangements.